AH-Merii/Equipment-Room-Layout-Optimization/brainstorming.md

   - This also brings me to another constraint, just like we have the idea of path types that we can connect together, we also have different parts of the path that have different criteria, for example if we have a valve (wheel turning), on a specific part of the path then it may have a higher accessibility/clearance score, with a minimum score that has to be respected.
   - We may even need to create paths to reach certain parts of other paths, we can call those accessibility paths, those accessibility paths need to be modeled in a way were if an accessibility path exists next to an unreachable component, then the component becomes accessible.
 So we need a way were we allow for an (impossible unnaccessbile) path to be created, and even allow for multiple impossible paths to be created then try to create accessibility paths for them if needed.
 If possible proceed, if not then we may have to backtrack.
 Should the accessibility paths be created before or after?
 Accessibility paths can be thought of as ladders used to get to certain places that have a high accessibility/maintainibility score.
   - We should also consider during the equipment configuration stage, that some equipments may require to be placed on a specific platform type, so just like we have path types, we can also have platform types, vibration platform, concrete base etc...
+  - Another thing to consider when it comes path types, is that some pipes may be supply pipes with a pump providing the pressure required to transport the fluid in the pipes, this allows the fluid to travel against gravity if needed, but on the ohter hand we may have pipes that use gravty to transport the liquid, for example condensation.
+  - Since we have different planes for a path, plane-supply plane-termination and a path in between, we can specify if a plane-supply has is powered (pump), then we can use that to set a hard constraint, such that if we come up with a configuration that is not strong enough to power the proposed path then we drop that path/backtrack.

 ## Scoring Functions and validation